Elizabeth Thompson (Barbados)

-Henrietta Elizabeth Thompson, widely known as Liz Thompson (born 22 November 1961) is a Barbadian lawyer, politician and diplomat whose work has included sustainable energy policy.
+Elizabeth Henrietta Thompson, widely known as Liz Thompson (born 22 November 1961) is a Barbadian lawyer, politician and diplomat whose work has included sustainable energy policy.
 While an elected Member of Parliament representing the Barbados Labour Party for the St. James South constituency from 1994 to 2008.
 She served as on different occasions as Minister of Health, Minister of Housing, Minister of Physical Development, Minister of Energy and Environment, and Acting Attorney General.
-She joined the United Nations in 2010, first serving as Assistant Secretary-General of the UN (2010 to 2013), a Special Adviser to the UN President of the General Assembly (2013 and 2014), and as the UN Secretary General’s Senior Advisor on Sustainable Energy for All (2014 and 2015).
+She joined the United Nations in 2010, first serving as Assistant Secretary-General of the UN (2010 to 2013), a Special Adviser to the UN President of the General Assembly (2013 and 2014), and as the UN Secretary General's Senior Advisor on Sustainable Energy for All (2014 and 2015).
 In 2018, she was appointed Permanent Representative of Barbados to the United Nations.

 Early life and education

 Born on 22 November 1961 in London, Thompson attended Bel Air Preparatory School, St. Michael's Girls' School, and Queen's College.
 She embarked on her later studies at the University of the West Indies at Cave Hill where she graduated as a Bachelor of Laws.
 She went on to acquire a Legal Education Certificate from the Hugh Wooding Law School in Trinidad and Tobago, an MBA from the University of Liverpool, and a Master of Laws from Robert Gordon University in Scotland, specializing in energy and environmental law.